Table of Contents [expand]

 Using a .gitignore file.

 Slug size varies greatly depending on what language and framework you are using, how many dependencies you have added and other factors specific to your app.
-Smaller slugs can be transferred to the dyno manager more quickly, allowing for more immediate scaling.
-You should try to keep your slugs as small and nimble as possible.
+Try to keep your slugs as small as possible, since smaller slugs can be transferred to the dyno manager more quickly, allowing for dynos to start more quickly.

 Here are some techniques for reducing slug size: